-Most savoury dishes include one of the onion family - white and red onions, garlic, chives, shallots, spring onions and leeks.
+Most savoury dishes include one of the onion family - brown, white and red onions, garlic, chives, shallots, spring onions and leeks.
 All of these vary enormously in shape, size, colour, texture and intensity of flavour.
 New Zealand's top onion growing area is Pukekohe, south of Auckland.

 Watch the video on growing onions in New Zealand here, or click on the image below.

 These are the most common onions and are available all year round.
 They are strongly flavoured, firm onions with layers of golden brown paper skins and white flesh.
 They are generally used for cooking rather than eaten raw.
 The most common varieties are Pukekohe Long Keeper and Pukekohe Early Long Keeper.

 Red onions have burgundy red skins and red tinged flesh.
 Spanish type red onions are large and round, while Californian red onions tend to be flatter and milder.
 They are mild, sweet and juicy and are delicious eaten raw in salads, used as a garnish or added to sandwiches.
 Globe shaped red onions are becoming available; they are more pungent and taste more like a main crop onion.

 Available January to August.

 White onions tend to be more pungent than brown onions and have white papery skin.
 They can be used in place of other onions in savoury dishes or finely chopped and served raw in salads and salsas.

 Small, main crop onions with a strong pungent flavour.
 They are available all year round, but are at their best for pickling about March.